juriansluiman/Soflomo-Purifier/README.md

 }
 ```

+Alternatively, you can use the FQCN `Soflomo\Purifier\PurifierFilter` in place of the `htmlpurifier` alias.

 If your pulling the consumers from their respective plugin managers, this should work out-of-the-box.
 If not, please read [how to inject the filter plugin manager](#injecting-the-filtermanager).